-San Jose City Housing Authority is a Public Housing Agency in San Jose, California that participates in the Section 8 Housing Choice Voucher (HCV) program.
+San Jose City Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.

-San Jose City Housing Authority serves Santa Clara County.
+San Jose City Housing Authority offers Section 8 Housing rental assistance in Santa Clara County.

 The following agencies operate on behalf of San Jose City Housing Authority:

 |Santa Clara County Housing Authority||Santa Clara County|